DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture1.md

 - Quality of management impacts value
   - Improve the value by being smart, with renovations

-Equity in real estate - the equity compoenent is the amount you own in the property, excluding the debt component
+Equity in real estate - the equity component is the amount you own in the property, excluding the debt component